EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 ..  _extraction_doc:
 Trace extraction
 ~~~~~~~~~~~~~
 While single color data can be directly loaded into *Deep-LASI*, multi-color assays require a mapping procedure first.
-Once this map is available and saved, you can start to extract experimental data anytime (:numref:`extraction_idea`).
+Once this map is available and saved, you can start to extract experimental data anytime.
+As shown in :numref:`extraction_idea`, *Deep-LASI* will match the fluorescence signature from your single fluorophores during different excitation cycles and detection channels and allows you to select which molecules you actually want to evaluate.

 .. figure:: ./../figures/documents/Fig_11_Trace_Extraction.png
    :width: 500